Aggregate-Intellect/Sherpa4Modeling/clevr-human/README.md

-# Sherpa for Clevr Human
+# Sherpa for Clevr Human (The Question Answering Use Case)

 Designing a state machine for solving the question answering ask in the Clevr-Human dataset.